koddr/useful-playbooks/README.md

 - `<domain>` (**required**) your domain without `www` part (_for example, `website.com`_)

-> ☝️ Please note: Certbot will get the SSL certificates for both `website.com` and `www.website.com`. _If you only need to obtain a certificate for a domain without `www`, unfortunately, this is not supported at this time._
+> ☝️ Please note: Certbot will get the SSL certificates for both `website.com` and `www.website.com`. _If you only need to obtain a certificate for the one domain without `www`, unfortunately, this is not supported at this time._

 #### Options